 To bad you just missed the beerfest that was going on las weekend.
 However for drinks, Lan Kwai Fong is always vibrant in the weekends!
 Also there is many resturants and bars located on Knutsford Terrace in Tsing Sha Tsui in Kowloon as well :-) over 9 years ago

 I'll totally recommend going up the Peak by cable car, enjoy the food (breakfast would be nice) at the Lookout restaurant and do the 1 hour walk around the 'mountain' where you get to see the bird eye's view of HK, 360 degrees.

 Shopping is awesome too, so dedicate a day for that.
 Nathan road at Tsimshatsui, causeway bay...
 Shopping is all over.

-Pubbing at LAN Kwai Fong is nice too. almost 8 years ago
+Pubbing at LAN Kwai Fong is nice too. over 9 years ago

 Hong Kong side, peak tram of course, but also a #6 double decker bus from Central over to Stanley market is a great half day excursion.
 Escalator to SoHo.
 Foot massage

 Kowloon side: Temple Street night market, Mongkok Ladies market, learn how to use subway (very clean and efficient).
 Avenue of the stars 8 pm harbor side laser light show each night is a must.
-Try Knutsford Steps off Kimberly Road for enchanting collection of ethnic restaurants and bars. almost 8 years ago
+Try Knutsford Steps off Kimberly Road for enchanting collection of ethnic restaurants and bars. over 9 years ago